 '''

 def halt(f,i):

 def initialized(g,v):

 ...code for initialized goes here...

-Put some code here to scan the code for f and figure out a variable name 'v' that does not appear anywhere in f.
+Put some code here to scan the code for f and figure out

+a variable name that doesn't occur in f, and store it in v

 def f_prime(x):

 Ignore the argument x, call f with the fixed argument i

 (the one passed in to halt).

 f(i)

-print v
+exec("print " + v) # treat string v as an identifier

-return not initialized(f_prime,v) '''
+return not initialized(f_prime,v)

+'''

-(Although we left out some of the details in this code-the part that is commented out-it can be filled in and the result is a valid Python program-assuming that the code for initialized can be filled-in, of course.)
+(Although we left out some of the details in this code - the part that is commented out - it can be filled in and the result is a valid Python program - assuming that the code for initialized can be filled-in, of course.)

-If f(i) halts, then f_prime(i) will execute the statement print v, so initialized(f_prime, v) returns False and halt(f,i) returns True.
+If f(i) halts, then f_prime(i) will execute the statement print v, so initialized(f_prime,v) returns False and halt(f,i) returns True.